lebf3/website_FL/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am passionate about leveraging new omic technologies to enhance human healthspan.
+bio: I am a rigorous, determined and motivated PhD student in bioinformatics.
+I reoriented my career after 10 years in the fitness industry to the growing field of genomics for it's exponential potential to better human biology.
+I am passionate about leveraging new omic technologies to enhance human healthspan.
 education:
   courses:
   - course: PhD in Bioinformatics